ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 ## Common pitfalls and how to avoid them

-1. **Misuse of get methods**: As mentioned earlier, get methods are designed to return data from the contract's state and are not meant to change the contract's state.
-Attempting to alter the contract's state within a get method will not do it.
+1. **Misuse of get methods**: As mentioned earlier, get methods are designed to return data from the contract's state and are not meant to change the state of the contract.
+Attempting to alter the contract's state within a get method won't actually do it.

 2. **Ignoring return types**: Every get method must have a clearly defined return type that matches the retrieved data.
 If a method is expected to return a specific type of data, ensure that all execution paths within the method return this type.
 Inconsistent return types should be avoided, as they can lead to errors and complications when interacting with the contract.

-3. **Assuming cross-contract calls**: A common misconception is that get methods can be called directly from other contracts on-chain.
-However, as previously discussed, this is not possible due to the inherent nature of blockchain technology and the requirement for consensus.
-Always remember that get methods are designed for off-chain use, while on-chain interactions between contracts are facilitated through internal messages.
+3. **Assuming cross-contract calls**: A common misconception is that get methods can be called from other contracts on-chain.
+However, as we've discussed, this is not possible due to the nature of blockchain technology and the need for consensus.
+Always remember that get methods are intended to be used off-chain, and on-chain interactions between contracts are done through internal messages.

 ## Conclusion